Turtlecrafter81/al-guides/Beginner UI Guide.md

   * Top right "Style" is where you can customize your profile and chat border as well as medallion showcase.
   * Bottom left is where you can change your greetings.
   * Bottom right is where you can change your secretary as well as set your main secretary (left most, who gains 1 affection every 300-320 mins up to 90 without shrine buff*).
 You unlock more secretary slots for cosmetic purposes after clearing the specified story maps. (\*Shrine is explained in element 18)
 - **Element 2:** Your quick access sidebar.
-You can collect Oil from your Canteen and Coins from your Merchant (both are your passive generation for each resource) here without going to the Academy page, check on Commission teams, Tactical Classroom (NOT the Lecture Hall) and your Research Academy.
-This sidebar is One of the places you will check the most in the game.
+You can collect Oil from your Canteen and Coins from your Merchant (both are your passive generator for each resource) without going to the Academy page, check on Commission teams, Tactical Classroom (NOT the Lecture Hall) and your Research Academy.
+This sidebar is one of the places you will check the most in the game.
 - **Element 3:** Your "Beginner Missions" that give a lot of resources and an SSR ship at the end (all 4 ships are also permanent available, general guidelines for which ship to pick are as follows: Hood if you don't have a BB/BC, Enterprise if you need a CV and Sandy is nice once retrofitted but not as needed early on.).
 Also at the bottom right of this mission screen are the Research Catch Up missions that you can do to get EXP Packs that can be used to either fulfill your PR ships' EXP requirements or be converted into Protocores (more information under Shops below) and 30 universal PR BPs.
 - **Element 4:** Your current Oil and associated soft cap, this cap is raised by 100 per HQ level.
 You can still gain more oil from buying oil with gems, commission, event/mission rewards or redeeming mail rewards but will **NOT** be able to take oil from the Canteen if above the soft cap.
 The absolute oil **hard cap is 25,000 oil**.
 You cannot gain oil in any way if you hit this hard cap.
 - **Element 5:** Your current coins and coin soft cap, this cap is raised by 600 per HQ level.
 Same deal as oil, where you can still gain more coins from buying coins with gems, commissions, event/mission rewards or redeeming mail rewards but will **NOT** be able to take coins from the Merchant.
 The absolute gold **hard cap is 600,000 gold**.
 You cannot gain gold in any way if you hit this hard cap.